-The Decatur-Hamilton area contains numerous lakes, the most notable being Lake of the Woods.

-Large areas of wetlands are also located throughout the area.
-The lakes provide recreational opportunities and have historically provided attractive residential development potential.
+The Decatur-Hamilton Community contains numerous lakes, the most notable being Lake of the recreational opportunities and have historically provided attractive residential development potential.
 Wetlands contribute positively both to the character of the area as well as to the provision of habitat for a variety of wildlife.